LOHRO: History

-After repeated trial operations, such as at the local Hanse Sail festival, LOHRO started airing around the clock on 1 July 2005.
+After repeated trial operations, such as at the local Hanse Sail festival, LOHRO started airing around the clock on July 1, 2005.
 The programme was licensed as a pilot project until 2010.
-The Media Analysis Committee of the state of Mecklenburg-Western Pomerania authorized Kulturnetzwerk e.V. as a broadcaster according to its Broadcasting Act (RundfG MV) on 30 June 2010.
-Thereby, the existing frequency was extended to LOHRO for ten more years, effective as of 1 January 2011.
+The Media Analysis Committee of the state of Mecklenburg-Western Pomerania authorized Kulturnetzwerk e.V. as a broadcaster according to its Broadcasting Act (RundfG MV) on June 30, 2010.
+Thereby, the existing frequency was extended to LOHRO for ten more years, effective as of January 1, 2011.

 Program

 A relatively fixed schedule contains daily, weekly, and monthly radio shows.
-Contrary to the common self-responsibility of each program at open channels, the broadcast station takes responsibility as complete unit.